JCMSK/guidelines-obsolete/README.md

 Here is a summary of the guidelines used by the whole python community.
 Find the official guidelines [here](https://www.python.org/dev/peps/pep-0008/)

 **Naming Style**
-- Variables, functions, methods, packages, modules:
+- Variables, functions, methods, modules, packages:
   `lower_case_with_underscores`
 - Classes and exceptions:
   `CapWords`